purple-dbu/nsx-python-sdk/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-nsxsdk could always use more documentation, whether as part of the
+NSX for vSphere Python SDK could always use more documentation, whether as part of the
-official nsxsdk docs, in docstrings, or even on the web in blog posts,
+official nsx-python-sdk docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback